aragon/hack/docs/getting-started.md

 If you're new to the decentralized web you might be wondering why we have to use a separate provider to interact with the blockchain.
 Why doesn't the decentralized application (dapp) just do it itself?

 In short, doing it this way allows you to interact with a dapp without necessarily trusting it with your funds.
-Additionally, since dapps never get access to your funds, dapp developers don't need to deal with all the security headaches that come with handling money.
+And since dapps never get access to your funds, dapp developers are spared from all the security headaches that come with handling money.

 ### Install the aragonCLI